 |Required to Participate in

 |ELS||Not applicable||Complete Level 112 with 3.0 GPA|

 |PTE||48 - 62||63|

 |SAT (2016+)||500 in Evidence-Based Reading and Writing|

-Nursing applicants for whom English is not their first language must demonstrate English proficiency at non-ELCB level (meaning 92 on the iBT or 7.0 on the IELTS).
+College of Nursing and Business and Law applicants for whom English is not their first language must demonstrate English proficiency at non-ELCB level (meaning 86 on the iBT or 6.5 on the IELTS).
 Exceptions below may apply.

-Seattle University is currently conducting a pilot program that allows for students who are enrolled in a Direct Transfer program (AA or AS-DTA) to use college-level English composition I and 2 to satisfy English proficiency.
+Seattle University allows students to use college-level English composition I to satisfy English proficiency.
 To meet this requirement, students must meet the following criteria:

 Seattle University reserves the ability to require English proficiency testing should it be deemed necessary.